rhaiscript/book/src/engine/hello-world.md

 If a script file starts with `#!`, the entire first line is skipped by `Engine::compile_file` and `Engine::eval_file`.
 Because of this, Rhai scripts with shebangs at the beginning need no special processing.

-This behavior is also present for non-Unix (e.g. Windows) environments.
+This behavior is also present for non-Unix (e.g. Windows) environments so scripts are portable.

 ~~~js
 #!/home/to/me/bin/rhai-run